Treasury transfer

 Formal review is part of the financing plan before any production security claim is made.

-No third-party audit, production deployment, or ECDSA/secp256k1 backend claim is made at this stage.
+No live custody, production deployment, completed third-party audit, or ECDSA/secp256k1 backend claim is made at this stage.

 Go-to-market